aoanla/SRDBlog-Src/posts/highlights/2019/wknd-13July2019.rst

 .. __: https://www.facebook.com/events/3348637171828419/

-`name`_ host another edition of "Un sol para lxs Officiales": the  .
+The Argentinian Officiating community host another edition of "Un sol para lxs oficialxs": the irregular series of fundraisers to support travel for Argentine officials.
 This edition supports officiating at Gatorneo 2019 in Mendoza; the distribution of Roller Derby in Argentina being what it is, most official will be travelling across the width of the country to support that tournament, so all funds are important!

-.. _name:
+(For perspective, it is almost 1000 km from Buenos Aires to Mendoza, in a straight line...
+Argentina is big.)
+Un sol para lxs Oficialxs, as always, works as a weekend of roller derby, full of open-subscription games (in this case, 5 over the weekend) - all funds go towards officiating travel.

+- MRDA-gender-policy mixed-teams
 - WFTDA-gender-policy "C-level" mixed teams scrimmage.
+- "Triangular" round-robin for 3 "B-level" mixed teams.

 Event starts: 1000 Saturday